Phillip Phillips: 2020–2022: Pandemic Support

-In the Fall of 2022, Phillips hit the road headlining his Where We Came From tour with guest American Authors.
+In the fall of 2022, Phillips hit the road headlining his Where We Came From Tour with guest American Authors.

+2023: Drift Back

+Phillips' fourth studio album, Drift Back was released on June 9, 2023.
+It includes the single "Dancing with Your Shadows."
+This was his first release as an indie artist and the single charted at number 12 on Hot Adult Contemporary (HAC) radio airplay without the benefit of a record label.
+His second single from the album, "Love Like That" charted at number 12.

+He was invited back to the twenty-first season of American Idol to be a mentor for the contestants during Hollywood week.
+He and Catie Turner headed the songwriting group, which consisted of original songs written and performed by the contestants.

+Phillips performed "Gone, Gone, Gone" at the 2023 National Memorial Day Concert in honor of Gold Star families, which aired on May 28, 2023, on PBS.

+On June 8, 2023, Phillips sang the National Anthem at the third game of the 2023 Stanley Cup Finals.

+He made his Grand Ole Opry debut on June 14, 2023.

+On November 10, 2023 Phillip Phillips performed at the 2023 Biofreeze USA Pickleball National Championship in Dallas.
+Phillips is an avid fan of the sport who has competed in tournaments.

+In the fall of 2023, he headlined the Drift Back Tour in 23 cities to support his new album.

 Personal life

 Phillips has suffered from a congenital kidney condition.
 Soon after American Idol finished, he had large kidney stones removed and underwent reconstructive surgery on his kidney.

-On December 26, 2014, Phillip Phillips announced his engagement to girlfriend Hannah Blackwell.
+On December 26, 2014, Phillips announced his engagement to girlfriend Hannah Blackwell.
 The two were married at the Resora Plantation in Albany, Georgia, on October 24, 2015.

-On July 3, 2019, Phillips and Blackwell announced that they were expecting their first child, a son, in the fall.
-Patch Shepherd Phillips was born November 10, 2019.
+Phillips and Blackwell's son was born on November 10, 2019.
+They welcomed a daughter on June 19, 2025.

-Phillip Phillips has supported organizations including the Sarah Foundation and the Gibson Flood Relief Campaign. as well being an ambassador for Brave Beginnings.
-He has also supported DoSomething, National Park Foundation, NCIRE - the Veterans Health Research Institute, Save The Music Foundation, and Habitat for Humanity.
+Phillips has supported organizations including the Sarah Foundation and the Gibson Flood Relief Campaign. as well being an ambassador for Brave Beginnings.
+He has also supported DoSomething, National Park Foundation, NCIRE - the Veterans Health Research Institute, Save the Music Foundation, and Habitat for Humanity.